-Mr Gerhardt is a Private Building Certifier licensed in Queensland and accredited to level 1 by the Queensland Building and Construction Commission (QBCC) (Licence number A80404) and was the assessment manager, pursuant to section 11 of the Building Act 1975 (BA), for the building development application (Assessment Manager) for the proposed construction of a second storey.
+Mr Gerhardt is a Private Building Certifier licensed in Queensland and accredited to level 1 by the Queensland Building and Construction Commission (QBCC) (Licence number A80404) and was the assessment manager, pursuant to section 11 of the Building Act 1975 (BA), for the building development application (Assessment Manager) for the proposed construction of a double garage.

-On or about 28 October 2016, a building development application pursuant to section 6 of the BA was lodged with the Assessment Manager seeking approval for partial demolition, alterations and additions to a class 1 (a) building located at 27 Mayfield Street, Ascot (the Building Development Application).
+On or about 8 November 2016, a building development application pursuant to section 6 of the BA was lodged with the Assessment Manager seeking approval for alterations and additions to a class 1 (a) building located at 33 Elizabeth Street, Paddington (the Building Development Application).
+In particular, the construction of double garage located at the front of the site.